 Section 6: In the event that a maintenance holiday schedule is posted for pick and vacancies occur due to not being picked by designated classification employees, the Union and the County will work together to assign the vacancies.

-A. All unit employees will be granted eleven (11) holidays during the fiscal year as follows:
+A. All unit employees will be granted eleven (11) holidays and two (2) personal days during the fiscal year as follows: